Michaelangel007/easing/README.md

 A simple mnemonic to help remember it is: _re-parameter_

 Basically, we want to re-map the range into something _convenient._

-Well that begs the question -- _what_ would be convenient?
+But that begs the question -- _what_ would be convenient?
 Hmm, maybe a _range_ between 0.0 and 1.0 inclusive aka `normalized` values! :)

 | b   | c       | Notes     |